Algebraic $n$-Valued Monoids on $\mathbb{C}P^1$, Discriminants and Projective Duality: Algebraic -Valued Monoids and Groups

+It is clear that under isomorphisms of two-valued monoids (groups), the single-valued monoids (groups) of doubling points are preserved.

-\begin{example} The Chebyshev coset 2-valued algebraic monoid from Example \ref{Chebyshev} has exactly two doubling elements, at the branch points ($1$ and $-1$) of the branched double covering in Example \ref{Chebyshev}.
-Indeed, let $y$ be an iterating element.
-Then the polynomial
+\begin{example} The coset two-valued algebraic Chebyshev monoid from Example \ref{Chebyshev} has exactly two doubling elements, at the branch points ($1$ and $-1$) of the branched two-sheeted covering \eqref{cheb_projection}.
+Indeed, let $y$ be an iterating element. {We may assume that $y\neq \infty$, since $\infty\ast\infty$ is not defined in $\M_{\mult}(\CP^1)$ and, consequently, $\infty$ cannot be a doubling element.} Then the polynomial

-has a multiple root in $z$ for any $x$, i.e.
+has a multiple root in $z$ for every $x$, i.e.

-Hence $y\in \{\pm 1\}$.
+Hence $y \in \{\pm 1\}$.
 The resulting single-valued group of doubling points is isomorphic to $\Z/2$. \end{example}

-It is clear that under isomorphisms of 2-valued monoids, the single-valued monoids of doubling points are preserved.